yahoo/mysql_perf_analyzer/README.md

 9. The analyzer relies on Linux SNMP to gather OS level data.
 Check snmpd service status.

+10. Hipchat integration: if you use hipchat for work related collaboration, you can create a hipchat room to receive alerts from MySQL Perf Analyzer.
+Check https://developer.atlassian.com/hipchat/tutorials/building-a-simple-add-on-using-a-wizard regarding how to setup hipchat integration.
+After you have hipchat notification URL and auth token, you can configure MySQL Perf Analyzer to send notification to your room, using Settings page.

 Known Limitations
 ------
 1. SNMP is based on the Linux specification.